daizutabi/ivory/docs/tutorial/core.md

 list(client)
 ```

 The first object is a `Tracker` instance which connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).
 The second objects is named `tuner`.
-A `Tuner` instance connects Ivory to [Optuna: A hyperparameter optimization framework](https://preferred.jp/en/projects/optuna/).
+A `Tuner` instance connects Ivory to [Optuna](https://preferred.jp/en/projects/optuna/).

-Show the files in the working directory `examples`.
+Show files in the working directory `examples`.

 ```python
 import os